A video showing some of the RenderView features can be found here.

 By default, the RenderView can be manipulated in 2D by pressing the Alt key (LMB pans the 2D image, RMB or mouse wheel zooms in/out).
 In this mode, Frame All adjusts the displayed buffer to fit the Viewer size.
 If 3D Manipulation is enabled, the manipulation no longer affects the 2D image but moves the camera in 3D space.
-In this mode, Frame All moves the camera to frame the whole scene geometry as if it was performed in a Maya Viewport.
+In this mode, Frame All moves the camera to frame the whole scene geometry as if it was performed in the viewport.

 If '3D Manipulation' is disabled (default behavior), Real Size adjusts the displayed buffer with its original size, independently of the Viewer size.
 A 1:1 icon is also available in the toolbar.

-By default, the RenderView can be manipulated in 2D by pressing the Alt key (LMB pans the 2D image, RMB or mouse wheel zooms in/out).
+By default, the RenderView can be manipulated in 2D by pressing the Alt key (LMB pans the 2D image, RMB, or mouse wheel zooms in/out).
 If 3D Manipulation is enabled, the mouse manipulation no longer affects the 2D image and instead moves the camera in 3D space.
-Alt-LMB rotates the camera, Alt-MMB translates the camera and Alt-RMB zooms in and out (similar to Maya's viewport).
+Alt-LMB rotates the camera, Alt-MMB translates the camera and Alt-RMB zooms in and out (similar to the viewport).

 Allows you to choose which icons are displayed in the toolbar.